christopherwaltham/UBC_PHYS_Python-crash-course/Resources/README.md

 # Extra Topics
 - Python exception handling
-- Types and Python's weak type system
+- types and Python's weak type system
 - funky python syntax (such as one line loops)

 # Exercises